-To engage students and staff in faith-based liturgies/celebrations by encouraging collaborative efforts in development, participation and presentation.
+Goal #1 To engage students and staff in faith-based liturgies/celebrations by encouraging collaborative efforts in development, participation and presentation.
+To encourage staff to invite Priests into classrooms more frequently.

-To encourage individual classes to develop and participate in a service project of their choosing and then share what they've done with all other students and staff as well as the school community.
+Goal #2 To encourage individual classes to develop and participate in a service project of their choosing and then share what they've done with all other students and staff as well as the school community.

-To continue to develop our student-led Faith Leadership team who will encourage participation in faith-based activities from our entire student population.
+Goal #3 To continue to develop our student-led Faith Leadership team who will encourage participation in faith-based activities from our entire student population.